7thLucas/full-app-6a2a9-778a3-4662/_doc/product-overview.md

 ## Brand & tone

-Professional, credible, risk-aware — B2B operational software for compliance teams.
+**Audra** — professional, credible, risk-aware B2B operational software for compliance teams.
 Calm and trustworthy over flashy.
-(Final name, logo, and color palette to be set during branding.)
+Visual identity: a compliance-grade mark (checkmark + shield) in a deep blue / teal palette, designed to read clearly small on an auditor's screen.